Teeemster/Weather-Dashboard/README.md

 # Weather Dashboard
 ## Description

-This application is intended to enable the user for searching weather by city name.
+This application is intended to enable the user to assess current weather status and five-day forecast by city.

 ## Installation
 * None